wallynm/react-navigation-side-tabs/README.md

 `Tab.Screen.title`
-Used to define the title in each screen, currently notsupporting stack navigation
+Used to define the title in each screen, currently not supporting stack navigation
  ```js
 <Tab.Navigator>
   <Tab.Screen